MeloenCoding/locksmith/README.md

 </p>
 <br>

-## Features
+## Upcomig Features
 - A master password for all your saved passwords
 - Google Authenticator (2fa)
 - Password Generator
 - Remote storage for use on other devices
-- Local for decentralized
+- Local storage

 ## How it works
 ### Remote